-We are working closely with HM Revenue & Customs and The Pensions Regulator to find out more information.
+We are working closely with HM Revenue and Customs and The Pensions Regulator to find out more.

 You should consider alternatives to pension liberation schemes.
 If you have debts, it is likely to be better in the long term for you to continue with the terms of repayment you currently have or speak to a debt adviser.
 Pension liberation schemes are an expensive way to free up extra cash and will affect your income for the rest of your life.